Silverplata/tfm-node/README.md

+Below is the completed `README.md` with the missing APIs for managing **routines**, **activities**, and **categories**, ensuring alignment with the provided context and the requirements for a planner app tailored for individuals with ADHD, ASD, or other neurodivergences.
+The additions follow the same structure and style as the existing content, incorporating details from the provided API documentation artifact and ensuring clarity, accessibility, and relevance for the target audience.

+---

 # tfm-node

 # 📘 API – Planificador de Rutinas Semanales

-API RESTful para la autenticación de usuarios, gestión de perfiles, intereses, objetivos, rutinas y relaciones entre guías y usuarios.
+API RESTful para la autenticación de usuarios, gestión de perfiles, intereses, objetivos, rutinas, actividades, categorías y relaciones entre guías y usuarios.
 Diseñada para apoyar a personas con TDAH, TEA u otras neurodivergencias, ofreciendo herramientas claras y flexibles para la organización, personalización y seguimiento de metas.

 **Versión:** 1.0.0
 **Base URL (desarrollo):** `http://localhost:3000/api`